 Under equilibrium conditions, the net flux of water is zero.
 However, water molecules by sometimes manage to diffuse trhough the pore.
 Highlight two water molecules to evidence this.
 In the vmd Graphical Representations window:

+Click on the First representation of the list to highlight it.
 Click on "Create Rep".
-In the created representation change the Selected Atoms to "resid 525 9370"
+In the created representation change the Selected Atoms to "resid 525 9370" For that representation, choose VDW as Drawing Method

 Aquaporin-0 is a poorly conducting channel.
 There are other aquaporins which exhibit a more high water permeability, while still maintaing strict control on the substances that cross.
 For a detail analysis of the permeation of water through aquaporins we recomend to read the literature below and to follow the tutorial developed by Prof. Bert de Groot in Göttingen found here.